Ordering for a Team?

 Item has a Minimum Qty

-The Castelli Lycra Kneewarmer is simple and easy to use.
-It can be worn under your cycling short to keep you warm and safe from the sun with its UV protective fabric.
+Slide on this sleek, supportive leg sleeve.
+Simple and easy to use, the Castelli Lycra Kneewarmer can be worn under your cycling shorts to keep you warm and safe from the sun with the UV protective fabric.

 Non-thermal knee warmers